Ashton Kutcher: Acting

 Kutcher appeared as a guest Shark during the seventh season of reality TV show Shark Tank, which premiered on September 25, 2015.

 In 2016, he appeared in the "Candy, Quahog Marshmallow" episode of Family Guy.
-From 2016 to 2020, Kutcher co-starred in the Netflix series The Ranch alongside Danny Masterson, Elisha Cuthbert and Debra Winger, playing the role of Colt Bennett, the son of a Colorado rancher (Sam Elliott) returning home from a semi-pro football career to run the family business on the ranch.
-On April 30, 2022, it was announced that Kutcher would have a guest appearance in the follow-up sitcom, That '90s Show.
+From 2016 to 2020, Kutcher co-starred in the Netflix series The Ranch alongside Danny Masterson, Elisha Cuthbert and Debra Winger, and played the role of Colt Bennett, the son of a Colorado rancher (Sam Elliott), who returned home from a semi-pro football career to run the family-ranch business.
+On April 30, 2022, it was announced that Kutcher had a guest appearance in the follow-up sitcom, That '90s Show.

 Venture capital

-Beyond the entertainment world, Kutcher has invested in several high technology startups.
-Kutcher has invested in five startups as of August 2017: Neighborly, Zenreach, ResearchGate, Duolingo, Kopari Beauty, and most recently, Lemonade.
+Beyond the entertainment world, Kutcher invested in several high-technology startups.
+Kutcher invested in six startups as of August 2017: Neighborly, Zenreach, ResearchGate, Duolingo, Kopari Beauty, and most recently, Lemonade.